ADIRONDACK 46ERS TRAILHEAD STEWARD TRAINING AGENDA FOR 2026

 The 46er Trailhead Steward Program (TSP) is a collaborative effort involving the Adirondack 46ers, and the NYS Department of Environmental Conservation (DEC).
 The program focuses on “education, conservation and information” to/for the general hiking public, in an effort to improve the sustainability of the High Peaks trails and improve the hiking experience for all.

 To become a 46er Trailhead Steward, you must be a registered/completed 46er, complete a one-day training program, and be willing/able to volunteer at least two full days during the season.
 These days can be two consecutive days (a weekend, for example), or they can be single days on different weekends.
 And, of course, you can volunteer as many days as you like!
-An added bonus is that TSP volunteers receive 8 hours of Conservation Service Award credit for each day served and one hour for taking the sexual harassment course (see below).
+An added bonus is that TSP volunteers receive 8 hours of Conservation Service Award credit for each day of training and each day of stewarding and one hour for taking the sexual harassment course (see below).

 Interested in joining us?
-Please email Joe Ryan, (#3787V) TSP volunteer coordinator, at the email shown below.
+Please reach out at the email shown below.

 Meet you at the trailhead!